crabmusket/crabmusket.net/blog/content/drafts/loyalty3.md

 > and was possessed of a house and wealth which would have sufficed for many kingdoms at once,
 > he lamented his fortune, in that he was dying before he had satisfied and completed his desires.

-The folklore, literature and history of humankind is full of stories of people whose ambition consumed them --- whether in success or in failure.
-Ambition might lead us to attempt great things, but only a few of us will succeed at them.
-Sometimes ambition leads us _too far_, wading like Macbeth through rivers of blood.
-Sometimes fortune upsets the most meticulous plans.
-But even those who succeed, like Marius, are left wanting more.
+Not all of us are exceptional enough---or lucky enough---to have such great achievements as Marius's to look back on and lament.
+Fortune has a way of dashing our meticulous plans, and even if a meritocracy existed, the sad truth is that not all of us would merit success.

-Royce sees loyalty as an escape from the prison of great ambition, and from the vagaries of chance.
+Royce sees loyalty as an escape from the prison of great ambition, and from the vagaries of chance and competition.
 There are two ways this happens:

 1. The activity of loyally pursuing a cause is its own reward.